Feedback About wiseGEEK Login

-What Is a Knee Contusion?
+What is a Knee Contusion?

-• Written By: D. Jeffress
+D. Jeffress

 A knee contusion is an injury that results in bruising, swelling, and tenderness on or below the kneecap.
 Most contusions are relatively minor surface injuries, simply causing skin bruises due to broken blood vessels very near the surface of the knee.
-Symptoms of a mild knee contusion tend to go away within a week or two with simple home care.
+Symptoms of a mild contusion tend to go away within a week or two with simple home care.
 Intense pain and bruising may be indicative of a more severe muscle or bone contusion that should be evaluated by a physician.
 Depending on the seriousness of an injury, a person may have difficulty using his or her leg for several weeks or months.

 Skin bruises occur when tiny blood vessels called capillaries are broken and allow blood to escape into cutaneous tissue.
 A mild knee contusion can result from falling, bumping into a door or table, or getting hit with a sports ball.
 A person may notice slight swelling and tenderness, but the injury does not normally impede the ability to use the leg.
 A bruise typically appears as dark blue or purple spot within about a day of the initial injury.
 The knee starts feeling better and the bruise becomes lighter over the course of several days.